 4. Turn on utilities

 No one wants to move into a home without heating, air, or running water.
-And do you want to wait a few days (or weeks) for a working internet connection?
-If not, it’s best to plan for your utilities to be activated ahead of time.
+Do you want to wait a few days (or weeks) for a working internet connection?
+If not, it’s best to plan for your utilities to be activated beforehand.

-As soon as you know your move-in date, contact the local utility companies and set up an account.
-They should be able to activate your services in a timely manner, but be sure to let them know of your move-in date as early as possible to avoid delays.
+Once you know your move-in date, contact the local utility companies and set up an account.
+They should be able to activate your services promptly, but be sure to inform them of your move-in date as early as possible to avoid delays.

 Follow this list to make sure not to forget any essential utilities: